-If you have a collection, a few, or even one gold sovereign we would be happy to have a look at them and make an offer but the price for these will be dictated by the current value of gold.
+If you have a collection, a few, or even one gold sovereign we would be happy to have a look at them and make an offer.
+But the price for these coins will be dictated by the current value of gold.

 If you have old coins to sell, please do contact us!
 But before you do, please bear the following in mind...